sitscholl/topoclim/README.md

 ```

 In the last step, the cloud index is computed.
 In the present example,
 we only consider the month of April.
+There can be some pixels, where the
+interpolated value `h_obs` is higher or lower than our reference values
+`h_clear` and `h_cloud`, respectively.
+This would lead to cloud index
+values above one or below zero.
+To avoid this, values above one are
+assigned a value of one, and values below zero a value of zero.

 ``` r
 h_ref_sub <- subset(h_ref, month == 4)